Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 Many plot templates in Plottr carry a key note: Not every beat in a template will be necessary (or evident in a given story).

-This is why some templates, such as three-act-structure or Freytag’s Pyramid, are useful due to their broader generalization.
+This is why some templates, such as three-act-structure or Freytag’s Pyramid, are useful due to how broadly they apply.
 Another is Dan Harmon’s Story Circle.
 Think of it as a streamlined version of the “Hero’s Journey”.
 The structure gives just eight beats:

 Putting Alice into the Story Circle Plot Template